schuerik/uberdot/docs/sphinx/source/developers/tests.rst

 There are three phases of a regression test in which the test can fail:

     - pre: The precondition is checked
-    - run: Dotmanager is executed
+    - run: uberdot is executed
     - post: The postcondition is checked

 If a test fails, it fails with a cause.
 For the "pre" and "post" phase the cause is a specific error message.
-For "run" it is the non-zero exitcode of Dotmanager.
+For "run" it is the non-zero exitcode of uberdot.

 Pre- and postcondition for DirRegressionTest